 Esther paints us an interesting picture of going before the king.
 In that day and age, one did not appear before the king unless summoned.
 To do so, even for the bride of the king, would mean death – unless the king were to grant you a pardon.
 Enter Esther.
 Through the hand of God she has become the king’s new wife, and in a series of events involving her uncle (Mordecai), she has been asked to plead the case of the Jewish people before the king.
-To prepare to approach the king and find favor with him, Esther asks that all of her fellow Jews would join her in fasting for three days and nights.
+To prepare to approach the king and find favor with him, Esther asks that all of her fellow Jews would .
 Just prior to entering into the king’s chamber, Esther put on her royal robes, and entered the inner courts where she could be seen by the king and awaited his response.
-We should all be familiar with the story – if not, please give it a read, it's a short book.
+We should all be familiar with the story – if not, please give it a read, .
 Anyway, Esther is granted an audience, by first being offered a pardon and then she requests an intimate opportunity with the king where she will request another intimate opportunity, just prior to getting to the point.
 There are some details here, that I think speak directly to me about prayer.

 First is the need.
 Esther needs to seek an audience with the king on behalf of her people because they have been condemned to death.
 I hope the hairs on your arms just stood up.
 What does the Bible say about our condition prior to salvation and our destination without Jesus?
 That’s right… our people (humanity) has been sentenced to death.